Coronavirus: How the pandemic is hitting North Korea hard | DW | 12.04.2021

 Zwirko noted that there are "no delegations … few embassy officials … no humanitarian workers."

-In March this year, North Korea adopted the Imported Goods Disinfection Act, and has constructed disinfectant facilities near border crossings, which are expected to be put in use when North Korea reopens trade.
+In March this year, North Korea adopted the "Law on Disinfection of Imports," and has constructed disinfectant facilities near border crossings, which are expected to be put in use when North Korea reopens trade.

 The reopening is also expected to enable the completion of Pyongyang General Hospital, which was scheduled to be finished last October, said Jeong.